janek1842/5G-Coexistence-SimPy/README.md

 ### Introduction

 This is 5G-Coex-SimPy discrete-event simulator based on the SimPy Python library that allows to study and research coexistence between WiFi and NR-U (New Radio Unlicensed) technologies.
-My thesis was focused on the validation of existing functionalities as well as extending it with the following features:
+My thesis was focused on the research and validation of existing functionalities as well as extending it with the following features:

 - EDCA
 - Non-saturated traffic generation